angeligareta/SaferAuto/README.md

 - Nvidia GPU and correct driver.
 - CUDA and OPENCV.
 I have written a [tutorial](https://saferauto.home.blog/2019/04/06/4o-how-to-install-yolo-darknet-with-cuda-and-opencv-in-ubuntu/) about it.
 You would need to follow the steps **CUDA INSTALLATION**(Nvidia GPU required) and **Installing OPENCV**.
 - [QT Creator 5.12](https://www.qt.io/download).
 It is important to install this version.
-- [Weights file](https://drive.google.com/uc?export=download&confirm=Yp2w&id=12ZeXoDsPeNnk7X66LEtOBeDCYNbBbj4C) that represents the trained model.
+- [Weights file](https://drive.google.com/file/d/1_ivY2IhtxavGNVEZSNbJFnUrcZhAHAPG/view?usp=sharing) that represents the trained model.
-THe next step would be to set the weights file in the correct folder:
+The next step would be to set the weights file in the correct folder:
 ```
 cd SaferAuto/
 mkdir -p models/weights/